 Use only properties that are described in this article.
 Especially making the entire feed list item clickable can lead to functional issues and usability problems.

-If you display formatted text (rich text) in the feed list item, only use formatting that is beneficial to users, and not for decorative purposes.
-See that you use it responsibly and provide your users with a consistent experience.
-Only deviate from the default layout and font if absolutely required by the use case (example: render URLs as links).
+If you display formatted text (rich text) in the feed list item, use formatting that is beneficial to users, not decorative formatting.
+Use formatting responsibly, and provide your users with a consistent experience.
+Deviate from the default layout and font only if absolutely required by the use case (example: render URLs as links).